Last article update: October 2nd, 2021 (11:35 pm)

 By the way, the boat has oar holders on the side, so you have somewhere to store the oars when you’re not using them.

-You also get a manual pump (Intex Double Quick II High-Output Hand Pump) that you can use to inflate the boat fully in just 15 minutes.
-This is mainly possible because of the Boston Valves that can be found on board.
+You also get a manual pump (Intex Double Quick II High-Output Hand Pump) that you can use to inflate the boat fully in about 15 minutes.
+The main tubes have Boston Valves, so you can get a lot of air in pretty fast (and out when deflating).

 Just because the boat is big, it doesn’t necessarily mean that it is challenging to carry and move around with when inflated